-- Updating security keys: it’s a good idea to update these every so often to prevent them being accessed and used.
+- Updating security keys: it’s a good idea to update these every so often to prevent them from being accessed and used.
 If you do this, it will log you out of your site (and all your users), so I’d recommend doing it late at night.

 - Blacklist monitoring: checks you’re not being blacklisted by Google.